 The care economy also includes social infrastructure related, in particular, to employment insurance, labour standards, the provision of paid sick leave, immigration policy measures and many others.

 According to ILO, the care economy is growing as the demand for childcare and care for the elderly is increasing in all regions.
 It will thus create a great number of jobs in the coming years.
-However, care work across the world remains characterized by a void of benefits and protections, low wages or non-compensation, and exposure to physical, mental and, in some cases, sexual harm.
+However, care work across the world remains characterized by a void of benefits and protections, low wages or non-compensation, and exposure to physical and mental harm.
 It is clear that new solutions to care are needed on two fronts: in regard to the nature and provision of care policies and services, and the terms and conditions of care work.

 In view of this the Russian Chapter of BRICS Women’s Business Alliance proposed to share best practices of BRICS partners in Care economy and to prepare a practically oriented document – «CARE ECONOMY.
 BRICS WHITE PAPER».